-We begin planning for winter weather as soon as winter is over.
-Our equipment is inspected, repaired, serviced, and stored in a protective environment.
-We debrief with our employees to determine what, if any, changes need to be made to better serve our citizenry.
-We perform preventative maintenance on all spreaders, plows, and trucks as we prepare for the upcoming winter.
-During our planning, we meet with all parties involved in snow and ice removal to ensure we each know our responsibilities.
+We begin planning for winter as soon as winter is over.
+Our equipment is inspected, repaired, if necessary, serviced, and stored in a protective environment after winter usage.
+We meet with our team to determine what, if any, changes need to be made to our plan so we can improve our performance.
+As winter approaches, we prepare our salt spreaders, and plows, and ensure that motors, lights, and all trucks are prepared for the winter.
+We meet with the team and discuss any changes that have been made and prepare our plans for the upcoming winter.